 Being from the UK, the Grinch was never in my childhood and I didn’t discover him until my late 20’s.
 I saw the animated version once and only bits of it, so the Jim Carrey version was my proper introduction to the Grinch, and how I loved it!

-The Grinch realists that Christmas is not all about receiving presents, it more about being a family.
+The Grinch realises that Christmas is not all about receiving presents, it more about being a family.

 The feel of the film is so festive and the costumes are superb.
 Jim Carrey is the Grinch; I don’t think anyone else could get within a mile of his performance.